awsdocs/amazon-ec2-user-guide-windows/doc_source/spot-requests.md

 1. In the navigation pane, choose **Spot Requests**\.
 You can see both Spot Instance requests and Spot Fleet requests\.
 If a Spot Instance request has been fulfilled, **Capacity** is the ID of the Spot Instance\.
 For a Spot Fleet, **Capacity** indicates how much of the requested capacity has been fulfilled\.
 To view the IDs of the instances in a Spot Fleet, choose the expand arrow, or select the fleet and choose **Instances**\.
 **Note**
-For Spot Instance requests that are created by a Spot Fleet, the requests are not tagged instantly with the system tag that indicates the Spot Fleet to which they beloweifjccgigtjigiduhlluvnvceinjjecbgtjrtteieklg, and for a period of time may appear separate from Spot Fleet requests\.
+For Spot Instance requests that are created by a Spot Fleet, the requests are not tagged instantly with the system tag that indicates the Spot Fleet to which they belong, and for a period of time may appear separate from Spot Fleet request\.

    Alternatively, in the navigation pane, choose **Instances**\.
 In the top right corner, choose the **Show/Hide** icon, and then under **Instance Attributes**, select **Lifecycle**\.
 For each instance, **Lifecycle** is either `normal`, `spot`, or `scheduled`\.